viesapi/viesapi-php-client/README.md

 Viesapi.eu service provides selected entrepreneurs data using i.a. web services, programming libraries and dedicated applications.
 By using the available software (libraries, applications and Excel add-in) your customers will be able to:

-* check contractors EU VAT number status in VIES system,
+* check contractors EU VAT number status in a VIES system,
-* download company details from VIES system,
+* download company details from a VIES system,
 * automatic fill in the invoice forms,

 in the fastest possible way.